matthieu-bruneaux/R-parallel-tutorial/README.md

+(The tutorial file is *r_parallel_tutorial.pdf*)

-Tutorial about using R in parallel for computers with multiple cores or on server nodes.
+Tutorial about using R in parallel for computers with multiple cores or on server nodes (using the CSC server Taito).

-Based on the snow package in R.
+Based on the snow and Rmpi packages in R.

 Written with Sweave.